 The 'End Supplier Failure' section of the policy is provided by International Passenger Protection Limited and underwritten by Liberty Mutual Insurance Europe SE if you are based inside the EEA or Liberty Managing Agency Limited if you are based in Switzerland.
 See policy wording for more information.

-The 'Gadget Extension' is administered by Bastion Insurance Services Limited and Underwritten by UK General Insurance Limited on behalf of Great Lakes Insurance SE.
+The 'Gadget Extension' is administered by Bastion Insurance Services Limited and Underwritten by Inter Partner Assistance SA UK Branch (IPA) which is fully owned by AXA Partners Group.
 See policy wording documents for more information.

 Many activities are covered as standard as part of activity pack 1 which is included free of charge.
 These activities include bungee jumping and scuba diving to 30m (with restrictions).
 Some activities can be covered automatically on payment of an additional premium, such as skiing, snowboarding and ice-skating.
 An additional activity pack can be selected at time of purchase.
 Further details of the activity packs and the activities that can be found in each one can be seen here.